mdtanrikulu/use-metamask/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-There are many great Web3 tools available on GitHub, however, I didn't find one that really suit my needs, so I created this simple React Hook.
-I want to connect to the Metamask as quick as possible from any component, without rewriting all network and account change logic. -- I think this is it.
+There are many great Web3 tools available on GitHub, however, I didn't find one that really suited my needs, so I created this simple React Hook.
+I want to connect to Metamask as quick as possible from any component, without rewriting all the network and account change logic. -- I think this is it.

 Here's why:
 * Your time should be focused on creating your project.
 A project that solves a problem and helps others
 * You shouldn't be implementing the same logic over and over from scratch
-* You shouldn't need enormous tool boxes when you only want is connection to the wallet.
+* You shouldn't need enormous tool boxes when you only want a connection to the wallet.

-Of course, no one hook will serve all projects since your needs may be different.
+Of course, no single hook will serve all projects since your needs may be different.
 So I'll be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks in advance to all the people who wants put more into the project!
+Thanks in advance to all the people who wants to put more into the project!

 <!-- GETTING STARTED -->